 - Try to be an owner in every sector where you have the best knowledge and confidence.

 - Increase your asset and reduce liabilities.

-The takeaway from that is that the typical road map of working, earning, and saving your way to wealth does not pay off.
+The takeaway is that the typical road map of working, earning, and saving your way to wealth does not pay off.
 It is too slow.
-It’s missing that key component that we talked about, compounding that thing that makes everything explode over the long term.
+It’s missing that key component we talked about, compounding that thing that makes everything explode over the long term.
 You get rich by compounding, investing, diversifying, and becoming an owner, not a consumer.

 9. Think big

 Being realistic stops us and holds us back from the life we want and deserve.
 The first step to doing that is a concept called zero-based thinking.
 If you could start over today, you could scrap everything in your past.
 How would you behave?
 What are the habits you would instill?
 Who would you hang out with?
 Would you be in the same business you’re in right now?
 Would you be doing the same things you’re doing every single day?
 There’s no right or wrong here.